SAP-samples/abap-cheat-sheets/13_Program_Flow_Logic.md

 #### Excursion: `SWITCH` Operator

 The conditional operator [`SWITCH`](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abenconditional_expression_switch.htm) can also be used to make case distinctions in operand positions.
 As mentioned above for `COND`, a result is constructed.
 The same criteria apply for `SWITCH` as for `COND` regarding the type.
-See the ABAP Keyword Documentation and the cheat sheet on constructor expressions for more information.
-See also the [Constructor Expressions](05_Constructor_Expressions.md) cheat sheet for more information and examples.
+See also the ABAP Keyword Documentation and the [Constructor Expressions](05_Constructor_Expressions.md) cheat sheet for more information and examples.

 ```abap